get-glu/glu/README.md

 Glu has an opinionated set of models and abstractions, which when combined, allow you to build consistent command-line and server processes for orchestrating the progression of applications and configuration across target environments.

+📖 Check out our introductory [blog post](https://blog.flipt.io/introducing-glu/) to learn more about why we built Glu.

 ## What's Included

+- An engine for orchestrating the progression of resources across environments by opening pull requests in your Git repositories (optional).
 - A CLI for interacting with the state of your pipelines.
 - An API for interacting with the state of your pipelines.
-- An optional UI for visualizing and interacting with the state of your pipelines.
+- An (optional) UI for visualizing and interacting with the state of your pipelines.

 ## Use Cases

 Use it to implement anything that involves automating updates to Git repositories via commits and pull requests.

 - ✅ Track new versions of applications in source repositories (OCI, Helm, etc) and trigger updates to target configuration repositories (Git).
   ⌛️ Coordinate any combination of scheduled, event-driven, or manually triggered promotions from one environment to the next.
 - 🔍 Expose a single pane of glass to compare and manipulate the state of your resources in one environment to the next.
 - 🗓️ Export standardized telemetry which ties together your entire end-to-end CI/CD and promotion pipeline sequence of events.